 Vice President for Advancement

 As Vice President for Advancement, Randy Nelson oversees all aspects of development and communications, including the offices of alumni relations, annual giving, public relations and marketing.

-As the assistant vice president for institutional research & retention and chief information officer, Traci Williams assumes primary responsibility for working with faculty and administration in all areas of research, assessment and retention efforts for the college.
+As the vice president for institutional effectiveness, Traci Williams assumes primary responsibility for working with faculty and administration in all areas of research, assessment and retention efforts for the college.
 She also oversees the operation of the Campus Information Technology Department, including the administration of myPortal and the student information system.
 Williams reports directly to the president and assumes a leadership role for articulating the critical information and data needed for decision making at the cabinet level.
 She also manages all institutional data and student learning outcomes, assessment activity, coordinates evaluation instruments and monitors distribution of reporting information for internal and external agencies.